“I am dead serious about being nonsensical” – Ed Ruscha

-Born in 1937 in Nebraska, Ed Ruscha was raised in Oklahoma City, and moved to Los Angeles to study graphic design in 1956.
-After graduating he worked for ad agencies, developing skills in design, scale, abstraction and viewpoint which were integral to his art in later life.
+Born in 1937 in Nebraska, Ed Ruscha was raised in Oklahoma City and moved to Los Angeles to study graphic design in 1956.
+After graduating he worked for advertising agencies, where he honed the skills of design, scale, abstraction and viewpoint which were integral to his art in later life.

 Ruscha first came to prominence in the late 1950s, initially making small collages similar to those of Jasper Johns and Robert Rauschenberg.
 He then began to refine these works by isolating and recombining words and images in increasingly subtle and unique ways.

 Los Angeles has been a major source of inspiration throughout his career: he has drawn inspiration from the cityscape and everyday objects time and time again, combining familiar scenes and icons with everyday language to express a particular experience, often a comment on the banality of modern urban life.